mcneel/developer.rhino3d.com/_guide_topics/general/rhino_technology_overview.md

 ### .NET Framework

-Microsoft develops the .NET Framework.  .NET makes it possible to write plugins in C#, F#, VB.NET, and any other language that compiles down to Microsoft's IL.
+Microsoft develops the [.NET Framework](https://www.microsoft.com/net/framework).  .NET makes it possible to write plugins in C#, F#, VB.NET, and any other language that compiles down to Microsoft's IL.

 The Microsoft .NET framework ships with Windows.

-In Rhino for Mac product, we embed the Mono Runtime, a partial cross-platform implementation of the .NET Runtime.
+In Rhino for Mac product, we embed the [Mono Runtime](https://www.mono-project.com), a partial cross-platform implementation of the .NET Runtime.

-For more information about .NET, see the [What are Mono & Xamarin?]({{ site.baseurl }}/guides/rhinocommon/what_are_mono_and_xamarin/).
+For more information about .NET and how it relates to Rhino development, see the [What are Mono & Xamarin?]({{ site.baseurl }}/guides/rhinocommon/what_are_mono_and_xamarin/).

 ### RhinoCommon